 Back to the East Head, and it looks as if that fisherman in 1906 left it a little late to return home, as the tide looks to be almost out, and he must surely be touching bottom.

 What was that I was saying about it being rare to get snow at Christmas?
 Well, I don't know if this was Christmas, but they certainly had snow in 1913.
 Despite the snow though, you can see the Sunny Sands hadn't yet been cleared of rocks, and no prom.
-The area back then was obviously a working ferry and fishing harbour, and tourists were directed elsewhere.
+The area back then was obviously a working ferry and fishing harbour, and tourists were directed to the West Beach or the Leas.

 This card looks fairly modern.
 I would guess the yachts are there for a race, as they all have their names similarly located on side banners.